onflow/flow-go/cmd/collection/README.md

 ## Terminology

 * **Collection** - a set of transactions proposed by a cluster of collection nodes.
-* **Guaranteed Collection** - a collection which a quorum of nodes in the cluster has committed to storing.
-When we are referring only to the commitment, not the full collection, this is referred to as a **collection guarantee** or simply **guarantee**.
+* **Guaranteed Collection** - a collection that a quorum of nodes in the cluster has committed to storing.
+* **Collection Guarantee** - the attestation to a collection that has been guaranteed.
+  Concretely, this is a hash over the collection and signatures from a quorum of cluster members.
+(Sometimes simply referred to as `guarantee`.)
 * **Cluster** - a group of collection nodes that work together to create collections.
   Each cluster is responsible for a different subset of transactions.